 Any person concerned by the processing of personal data shall have the right granted by the European legislator not to be subject to a decision based solely on automated processing, including profiling, which has legal effect on him or similarly significantly affects it, provided that the decision

 (1) is not necessary for the conclusion or performance of a contract between the data subject and the controller, or

 2. is permissible under Union or Member State legislation to which the controller is subject and that legislation contains appropriate measures to safeguard the rights and freedoms and legitimate interests of the data subject;

 (3) with the express consent of the data subject.

 (1) necessary for the conclusion or performance of a contract between the data subject and the controller;

-(2) If it is done with the express consent of the data subject, THE ASHTANGA YOGA RAUM FRANKFURT – Christian O. Braun takes appropriate measures to safeguard the rights and freedoms as well as the legitimate interests of the data subject, including at least the right to obtain the intervention of a person on the part of the controller, to express his or her point of view and to challenge the decision.
+(2) if it is based on the data subject’s explicit consent, ASHTANGA YOGA RAUM FRANKFURT shall implement suitable measures to safeguard the data subject’s rights and freedoms and legitimate interests, at least the right to obtain human intervention on the part of the controller, to express his or her point of view and contest the decision.

 If the data subject wishes to exercise rights relating to automated decisions, he or she may at any time contact an employee of the controller.

 i) Right to revoke consent under data protection law